jkroso/packin/Readme.md

 3. `echo '@require "github.com/jkroso/Jest.jl"' >> ~/.juliarc.jl`
 4. `git clone https://github.com/jkroso/packin && make -C packin install`

+Then to update it you just need to run `cd ./packin && git pull origin master`

 ## Usage

 `packin` is designed as a drop in replacement for `npm install`.
 It takes no arguments and has no options.